jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ### Career Councilor
 >Act as a career coach.
 I'm looking for new career opportunities.
 Help me come up with some options.
 Interview me to gain an assessment of what jobs I should consider pursuing.
 >
->Begin by asking me questions to learn more about me.
+>Begin by asking me general employment questions to learn more about me.
 Ask about my educational background, my previous employment experience, my skillset, the types of work problems that I like to solve.
 Also ask anything else that provides more insights into the type of jobs for which I would be a good match.
 >
 >Ask me one question at a time.
-Ask follow up questions to my specific answers but make sure to return to the high level questions as well.
+Ask follow up questions based upon my specific answers but make sure to return to the high level questions as well.
 >Once you have acquired enough information about me via my answers, then provide a list of careers for which I would be a good match.

 What I like about this prompt is that it exposes you to considerations you may not have thought of yourself.
 It's a form of idea exploration.
 If there's a good idea, continue to pursue it, either in the real world or via the LLM.
 If it's not so much a good idea, then ignore it.